“Come on,” my dad quipped, pretending not to notice the look of sheer horror pasted on my face. “It’ll be fun. I promise.”

 By making that promise, my dad was taking a risk.
 Any father knows that if you promise something, you better be sure you deliver.
 But precisely 2 minutes and 10 seconds later, I had a huge grin on my face.
 The promise was kept.
 Trust was established.
 And many more roller coaster rides ensued that afternoon.

 Why am I telling you this story?

-The answer is (e) None of the above.
-A brand promise is simply what consumers expect a brand to deliver.
+A brand promise is simply what customers expect a brand to deliver.
 It’s the very reason someone chooses to buy something.
 It’s what connects the actions of the company with the needs and desires of the buyer.

 For example, two similar mobile phone services might each offer their own brand promises.
 Brand A might promise that you’ll always be able to connect with loved ones.
 Brand B might promise that you will always receive an affordable bill, as long as you never travel outside the United States, never call someone outside the United States, never exceed your data cap, never forget to look both ways before crossing the street, and never even touch at your phone.
 Two similar services, two very different promises.

 DDMMM: The 5 Points Of A Great Brand Promise

 Creating a great brand promise isn’t always easy, but I put together this framework to help you evaluate your ideas.
 You know if you’ve come up with something solid when it’s DDMMM: Distinct, Desirable, Delivered, Measurable, and Memorable.
 Here’s what each means.